What are the Essential Writing Skills for Public Sector Professionals?

 2. Proofing and Editing

 Every writer needs to be able to proof and edit their own work, especially if there's not always a team member on hand to give it a second look.
-Remember to think, if a piece of copy doesn't add anything or doesn't tell the reader more about what they're reading for, cut it out.3.
-Facts Over Opinion
+If a piece of copy doesn't add anything or doesn't tell the reader more about what they're after, cut it out.

 In the public sector, facts are often preferred over opinion.
 Holding structured debates can be useful, but you always need to have research or statistics to back up your points - why wouldn't you do the same in your writing?